Last updated on February 2nd, 2021 at 09:06 pm

-And an 11-mile equestrian trail has been carved out of the park’s fire roads, and an equestrian camping area is currently under construction.
+For equestrians, an 11-mile trail has been carved out of the park’s fire roads, and an equestrian camping area has four sites.
+More are being planned.

-Highlands Hammock was a signature project for the Civilian Conservation Corps during the Great Depression, and the CCC Museum in the center of the park is a testament to the young men who took advantage of the federal jobs-creation program to help build this park, sending most of their money home to support their families.
+Highlands Hammock State Park was a signature project for the Civilian Conservation Corps during the Great Depression, and the CCC Museum in the center of the park is a testament to the young men who took advantage of the federal jobs-creation program to help build this park, sending money home to support their families.

 In many respects, the CCC was actually responsible for the creation of the Florida State Park system in 1935, allowing the state to take advantage of federal labor and funding to improve conservation lands.
-In all, eight state parks were developed under the program, as well as
+In all, eight Florida State Parks were developed under the program.

-As for Highlands Hammock, it was actually born four years earlier when Sebring resident Margaret Shippen Roebling fell in love with the old forest and helped finance the acquisition of several parcels of land to create a botanical garden that opened in 1931.
+Highlands Hammock State Park was actually born four years earlier when Sebring resident Margaret Shippen Roebling fell in love with the old forest and helped finance the acquisition of several parcels of land to create a botanical garden that opened in 1931.
 The dream of local residents was to see it grow further into a national park.

 The CCC set up the first of its 86 Florida camps in Sebring in 1933, and work in the park began on roads, bridges, the concession building and a visitor center.

-The Ancient Hammock Trail, for example, is a 35-minute walk through the oldest section of the forest, where you see a wide variety of plants and trees.
+The Ancient Hammock Trail is a 35-minute walk through the oldest section of the forest, where you see a wide variety of plants and trees.
 By contrast, the Young Hammock Trail is a 30-minute hike that walks you through a changing forest and stages of renewal that can take hundreds of years.

 The Richard Lieber Memorial Trail is a 25-minute hike through a hardwood swamp, one of three boardwalk trails in the park.
 At the entrance to this trail is a 1,000-year-old Live oak, the oldest living thing in the park.